TheMarlboroMan/jumpystar/README.md

 Do better:

+	- When the player high jumps, the distance of the world moves with it.
 	- World generation (perhaps branching paths?...
 Think about it on paper first...)
 	- Tweaks to the engine so two states can be rendered at once (for example, render the game and on top of it, render the menu).
 	- More than one bonus per platform.
 	- More than one enemy per platform.

 Features:
+	- More score should be given for enemies trapped without stunning them.
 	- Day - Night cycle for the background: starts at midday, ends at night.
 	- More enemy types:
 		- Patrolling with pauses.